rcraggs/learn-some-java/README.md

 # Getting Started

-## Registration

-1. If you don't have a github account register one here www.github.com/join.
-2. Sign in to exercise.io using your github account
-3. Now send me your github account username so that I can add you to our exercism.io team.
-4. I will create you an account with Pluralsight that you should be able to log into using your university email address.
-5. I'll also invite you to join our Slack group chat - sign in and say hello.

 ## Getting yourself ready

 1. Complete the quiz to assess your current level - Click the "Check Now" button here - https://app.pluralsight.com/paths/skills/java